 Curriculum

-The intensive program in the ELI currently offers two bands with three levels.
-Students placed in the Academic English band study together, and students placed in the Introduction to Academic English band study together.
-Since students may need to study in the Introduction to Academic English band for two semesters, new materials are used each semester.
+The intensive program in the ELI currently offers two bands with two levels.
+Students in the Introduction to Academic English and Academic English bands study together.
+Since students may need to study at the ELI for two semesters, new materials are used each semester.
 All courses focus on English for Academic Purposes to prepare students to study at the University.

 The ELI levels correspond to the Common European Framework of Reference for Languages (CEFR) global scale, published by the Council of Europe.
 The CEFR describes what language learners have to learn to do to use a language for communication and what knowledge and skills they have to develop to be able to act effectively.
 The CEFR defines six levels of proficiency (A1, A2, B1, B2, C1, and C2) from an initial division of three broad levels: A (Basic User), B (Independent User), and C (Proficient User).